Decoupling Motion and Geometry in 4D Gaussian Splatting: Experiments

 \textbf{Implementation Details.} Following \cite{yang2023real}, we use the Adam optimizer and adopt the same hyperparameter setting, including loss weight, learning rate, threshold and initialized number of Gaussians, to train our VeGaS model with a total of 30k iterations.
 The densification is terminated at the midpoint of the optimization schedule.
 A Gaussian filter with a threshold $p(t) < 0.05$ is employed to screen Gaussians for novel view rendering.
 For the time-variant velocity, we set the learning rate to $2e^{-3}$ and the number of anchors to 6.
 The learning rate of the deformation network decays from $8e^{-4}$ to $1.6e^{-6}$, with weight regularization of $1e^{-6}$ for training stability.
+We reproduce the results of FreeTimeGS \cite{wang2025freetimegs} on the Neu3DV dataset.
+All experiments are conducted on NVIDIA A6000 GPU.